 What can I do if I am still interested in attending Northwestern and wish to enhance my chances for admission?

-As stated in your decision letter, we will accept letters of continued interest or additional letters of recommendation.
-You should also keep us abreast of any job promotions, honors, and other accolades you have received since submitting your application.
-If you have earned new grades in undergrad or in Masters coursework, you should make sure they are included in your LSAC account so we can receive an updated CAS report with this information.
-If you have done any additional research on Northwestern Law which makes our school more compelling in your eyes, you should make us aware of that as well.
+We will accept letters of continued interest or additional letters of recommendation.
+If you have done any additional research on Northwestern Law that makes our school more compelling in your eyes, or visited the Law School, you should make us aware of that as well.
+You should also keep us abreast of any job promotions, honors, and other accolades you have received since initially submitting your application.
+If you have earned new grades in undergrad or in Masters coursework, you should make sure they are included in your LSAC account so we can receive the update.
 We require all new information to be submitted electronically via email to firstname.lastname@example.org or through LSAC.

 Can I submit additional writing samples or information about myself?

-The Admissions Committee has devised four optional questions exclusively for hold applicants.
+The Admissions Committee has devised four optional questions exclusively for hold/summer waiting list applicants.
 Throughout the application process we have learned a lot about your ambition, motivation for law school, academic ability, and career goals.
 The purpose of this optional assignment is for us to find out more about you as a person!

 Instructions on how to access your online Hold Portfolio were sent to you via email.
 If you did not receive this email or lost it, contact the Admissions Office at email@example.com.
 You will submit the answers to the optional questions through your Hold Portfolio.